fvandenbulcke/microfrontend/vuejs-hypernova-litelement/litElement/README.md

 - `clickbutton`: to inject a button with a callback link to its click event.

-- `addTextShadowDomAfterRender`: to insert div with text in component after rendering.
+- `attachDivAfterRender`: to insert div with text in component after rendering.

-- `clickbuttonByJsFileLoaded`: to load a script to link method to button click event after component rendering.
+- `attachClickActionFromScriptFile`: to load a script to link method to button click event after component rendering.

 - `hypernova`: to inject the expected code from `vue-server` project with call to the api. (non-operational)